NAS Oceana Air Show FAQs

 Medical personnel are on call to render assistance to anyone that requires it.
 Notify any uniformed security person or air show worker if you or any member of your group requires medical attention.

 Newborns don’t possess the ability to regulate their body temperature very well in hot or cold environments.
 While they don’t produce much heat internally, they absorb it very well.
 The conditions on the flight line during mid-September can sometimes be relatively mild but can also get rather warm, depending on forecast temperatures.
-Also, there is a significant amount of jet noise associated with tactical aircraft and Blue Angel performances.
+Also, there is a significant amount of jet noise associated with tactical aircraft and Thunderbirds performances.
 You would definitely want to consult with your pediatrician prior to bringing your newborn to the air show.

 Baby changing area?